whatcoloris/nmoc-real-wage-database/README.md

 If you need to develop again, just unset the `NODE_ENV` variable and wait a bit for the modules to be installed.

-_Idea:_ Maybe you can have two apps on Glitch, one for development and another for production, and use the "Export to GitHub" and "Import from GitHub" features to
+_💡 Idea:_ Maybe you can have two apps on Glitch, one for development and another for production, and use the "Export to GitHub" and "Import from GitHub" features to share the updates between the apps.

 _Optional:_ For faster boot times when your app goes to sleep and wakes up, you may rename the `devDependencies` key in your `package.json` file to `_devDependencies`, so those get ignored.
 They aren't needed, as in production static files inside your `build` are used.
 To see the contents of this folder, open the **Logs > Console** and run `ls build`.